by Diane Linsley

 Many years ago, I went on a tour of a place that the locals affectionately (or jealously) refer to as "the castle".
-I was absolutely shocked by the profuse display of perennials -- thousands of dollars worth!
+I was shocked by the profuse display of perennials -- thousands of dollars worth!
 Planted en masse!
-It was nothing like my own garden, where I had one of this and one of that, scattered
+It was nothing like my own garden, where I had one of each plant, spaced far apart.

-At that point, I realized just how many plants it takes to make a beautiful, lush garden.
+At that point, I realized just how many plants it takes to make a great garden.
 I also realized, unhappily, that my own garden would never look like that.
 I simply couldn't afford it!
-In spite of my crushed hopes, I continued to collect perennials whenever I had a few dollars to spare.
+In spite of my crushed hopes, I continued to collect perennials whenever I had a few dollars.
 Then something happened that forever changed the way I gardened.
 I discovered self-sowing annuals.
 (Scroll down or click here for a list of self-sowing annuals.)

 But, as with all things in life, there are problems with independent cats -- I mean plants.
 It seems like they fall into one of two categories: (1) those that don't return reliably, especially in heavily mulched gardens, and (2) those that return in such force that they become a thinning nightmare.
 The unpredictability can drive a control freak insane!

 How do you solve this dilemma?
 How about giving up the illusion of control?
-That's a real challenge for this gardener who uses a yard stick to measure distances whenever she plants anything.
-But I've found that it helps if I refer to my garden as "the cottage garden" instead of "the perennial border".
+That's a challenge for this gardener who uses a yard stick to space her plants properly.
+But it helps if I refer to my garden as "the cottage garden" instead of "the perennial border".

 Now that the disadvantages of self-sowing annuals are out of the way, we can talk about the benefits.
-Here are four reasons why you should try self-sowing annuals:
+Here are four reasons to grow self-sowing annuals:

 1. They're cheap.